-The devices you selected in the leaderboard also appear at the bottom of each widget, arranged by line color and name.
+The items you selected in the leaderboard also appear at the bottom of each widgets that contain line charts and bar charts, arranged by line color and name:

-You can click a device name in the legend to toggle the display of data from that device in that widget.
-The line next to the device name turns gray, and the data remains hidden until you click the device name again.
+You can click an item name in the legend to toggle the display of data from that item in that widget.
+The line next to the item name turns gray, and the data remains hidden until you click the item name again.

-You can also view more information about a specific point in time for a device by hovering over a line in a graph:
+You can also view more information about a specific point in time for an item by hovering over a line in a graph: